Skip to content

 Not working for a charity?
 You’re still welcome to take part in the survey.
 I’m interested in cross-sector comparison, and I’ll publish a separate summary of results from non-charity respondents (subject to getting enough responses).

-How you can get involved
+How to get involved